nyinyi979/weather-app/README.md

 - Reload the widget to show the actual data :/

 ### Version
 - 1.1 - added functionality to marker

+Live version of the website can be seen on - https://weather-x9f9.onrender.com/